acisops/acis_anomaly_pages/source/hi_lo_anomaly.rst

   as a power-cycle of the affected board via execution of the ``WSPOW00000`` command should clear the problem.
-However, any run immediately following which executes ``WSVIDALLDN`` instead (such as an event histogram or no-bias run) may be affected, since in this case the anomaly is likely to persist.
+However, any run immediately following which executes ``WSVIDALLDN`` instead (such as an event histogram or no-bias run) may be affected, since in this case the anomaly may persist.

 Relevant Procedures
 -------------------